THE PRINCIPLES AND PEDAGOGY OF THE REGGIO EMILIA PRESCHOOL FINDINGS ON WHAT PROMOTES SUCCESSFUL LEARNING IN YOUNG CHILDREN

 Assessment is a dialogue of observation and interpretation

 Assessment is the continuous attribution of meaning and interpretation.
-It is not an end product, but a structuring process to interpret the learning.
-Assessment in Reggio Emilia occurs at the systemic level to ensure the quality of the interactions with parents and the community and at the individual student level to monitor and develop the educational activity itself.
-Assessment plots the path the learning takes and considers tasks, skills, processes, abilities and plans.
+It is not an end product but a structuring process to interpret the learning.
+Assessment in Reggio Emilia occurs at the systemic level to ensure the quality of the interactions with parents and the community and at the individual student level to monitor and develop the educational activity.
+Assessment plots the learning path and considers tasks, skills, processes, abilities and plans.
 The assessment practices can map an individual’s progress in the learning journey on many levels to identify and elaborate on:

 How does assessment link with neuroscience?